YiyangLi/learn-pubsub/README.md

 $ npm link
 ```

-You could get the help menu to verify it.
+You could get the help menu to verify the installation.
 ```
 $ pubsubyy --help
 pubsubyy [command]